ibm-cloud-docs/EventStreams/messagehub025.md

 <br/>

 The Kafka REST API provides a RESTful interface to a Kafka cluster.
-You can produce and consume messages and complete administration tasks by using the API.
+You can produce and consume messages by using the API.
 For reference documents, see [Kafka REST Proxy docs ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.confluent.io/2.0.0/kafka-rest/docs/index.html){:new_window}.
 Only the binary embedded format is supported for requests and responses in {{site.data.keyword.messagehub}}.
 The Avro and JSON embedded formats are not supported.

 If you are using CURL, you can use an example like the following to produce: